 Ever go somewhere for years, yet it takes a newcomer to the area to alert you to something special?
 Thank-you Michael from Inspired By Charm!
 (HERE we are in Maui together) I’ve since directed a few more vacationers towards this path!

-The Wailea Beach Path is a meandering 3 mile long concrete walk that circles around the coast right against the ocean, weaving in front of some pretty remarkable high end properties.
+The Wailea Beach Path is a meandering 3 mile long concrete walk that circles around the coast right against the ocean, weaving in front of some pretty remarkable high end properties and resorts.

 Is it worth seeing?
 YES!
 YES!
 YES!
 At least once, anyway.
 It’s a lovely way to end a day for certain.